OgaDavid/finance-tracker-ts/README.md

-## This is a Finance tracker app made wit typescript.
+## This is a Finance tracker app made with typescript.